tanzilli/ledpanel/README.md

 #Simple Linux driver for a RGB led panel

-My first attempt to write a driver for Linux to manage a Led Panel:
+My first attempt to write a driver for Linux to manage a RGB 32x32 Led Panel:

 * [http://www.acmesystems.it/P6LED3232](http://www.acmesystems.it/P6LED3232)